mateussouzaweb/crunchyroll-webos/README.md

 Support me for future versions for Samsung, Android TV, Chromecast and Others.

-## TODO

-- Scrolling / pagination
-- Translations
-- Picture In Picture Mode
-- Touch support

-## Bugs
+## Know Bugs

-- Select dropdown does not trigger with controller
+- Select dropdown does not trigger with LG TV Controller in arrow navigation mode.